djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 The actual type-casting verification strategy is taken from the [HexType paper](https://acmccs.github.io/papers/p2373-jeonA.pdf), while our contribution is the adaption of HexType's strategies to the undervisor.
 In particular, we address the following challenges:
 - Running type casting verification in a different address space from running client code
-- Running type casting verification with access only to the stream of executing instructions and register state of the target program
+- Running type casting verification with access only to the stream of executing instructions and register state of the target program (as opposed to full access to the program's memory)

 ## Compile-time Operations